DataDog/puppet-datadog-agent/README.md

 Usage
 -----

-1. Update the datadog::params class with your API key (and confirm the DataDog URL is correct).
+1. Update the default class parameters with your API key (and confirm the DataDog URL is correct in datadog::params).

 2. Specify the module on any nodes you wish to install the DataDog Agent.

         include datadog

+  Or assign this module using the Puppet 2.6 style Parameterized class:
+        class {'datadog':
+          api_key => "key",
+        }

 Author
 ------